Entropy accumulation: Introduction

 Finding the boundaries of the interval $I$ is a central task of information theory.
 However, the smooth entropies of a large system $A$ are often difficult to calculate.
 It is therefore rather common to introduce certain assumptions to render this task more feasible.
 One extremely popular approach in standard information theory is to assume that the system consists of many mutually independent and identically distributed (IID) parts.
 More precisely, the \emph{IID Assumption} demands that the system be of the form $A = A_1^n = A_1 \otimes \cdots \otimes A_n$, that the side information have an analogous structure $B = B_1^n = B_1 \otimes \cdots \otimes B_n$, and that the joint state of these systems be of the form $\rho_{A_1 B_1 \cdots A_n B_n} = \nu_{A B}^{\otimes n}$, for some density operator $\nu_{A B}$.
 A fundamental result from information theory, the \emph{Asymptotic Equipartition Property (AEP)}~\cite{Sha48} (see~\cite{TCR09} for the quantum version), then asserts that the uncertainty interval satisfies

 where $c_\eps$ is a constant (independent of $n$) and where $H(A|B)_{\nu}$ is the conditional von Neumann entropy evaluated for the state $\nu_{A B}$.
 In other words, for large $n$, the operationally relevant total uncertainty one has about $A_1^n$ given $B_1^n$ is well approximated by $n H(A|B)_{\nu} = \sum_{i} H(A_i | B_i)_{\rho}$.
-In this sense, the entropy of the individual systems $A_i$ accumulates to the entropy of the total system $A_1^n$.
+In this sense, the entropy of the individual systems $A_i$ accumulates to the entropy of the total system $A_1^n$.\footnote{We note that the value of $c_{\eps}$ governing the second order term is well understood; see~\cite{TH13} and the book~\cite{Tom15} for more details on this.}

-In this work, we generalise this statement to the case where the individual pairs $A_i \otimes B_i$ are no longer independent of each other, i.e., where the IID assumption does not hold.
-Suppose that we think of the pairs $A_i \otimes B_i$ as being generated sequentially by mappings $\cM_i$, as in Figure~\ref{fig:rho-structure}.
-The state of each system $A_i$ may then not only depend on the side information $B_i$, but also on all ``previous'' systems $A_1^{i-1}$ as well as their side information $B_1^{i-1}$.
-The only assumption we make is that $A_1^i$ is independent of ``future'' side information $B_{i+1}$ given the ``past'' side information $B_1^i$.\footnote{More precisely, we need to ensure that for every $i$, $A_1^{i-1} \leftrightarrow B_1^{i-1} \leftrightarrow B_{i}$ forms a quantum Markov chain.
-This condition is necessary, as shown in Appendix~\ref{app_Markov}.} Entropy accumulation is then the claim that
+In this work, we generalise this statement to the case where the individual pairs $A_i B_i$ are no longer independent of each other, i.e., where the IID assumption does not hold.
+Without loss of generality one may think of the pairs $A_i B_i$ as being generated by a sequence of processes $\cM_i$, as shown in Figure~\ref{fig:rho-structure}.
+Each process $\cM_i$ may pass information on to the next one via a ``memory'' register $R_i$.
+The state of the ``future'' pairs can thus depend on the ``past'' ones.\footnote{The IID assumption corresponds to the special case where the systems $R_{i}$ are trivial (ensuring the mutual independence of the pairs $A_i B_i$) and where the maps $\cM_i$ are all the same (ensuring that the state of each pair $A_i B_i$ is identical to all others).} The only assumption we make is that, given the side information $B_1^i$ generated until step~$i$, the systems $A_1^i$ are independent of the next piece of side information $B_{i+1}$.
+This is captured by the requirement that $A_1^{i} \leftrightarrow B_1^{i} \leftrightarrow B_{i+1}$ forms a quantum Markov chain.\footnote{The necessity of this condition is discussed in Appendix~\ref{app_Markov}.} Entropy accumulation is then the claim that